 These consolidated financial statements are prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As of March 31, 2022, the Company had a working capital (current assets less current liabilities) of \$131,210 (December 31, 2021 - \$466,148).
-Subsequently, on April 22, 2022 (Note 13(a)), the Company closed a brokered private placement raising gross cash proceeds of \$7,431,200.
-With these funds, the Company believes that it can sustain its operations and maintain its minimum obligations for the next year.
+As of June 30, 2022, the Company had a working capital (current assets less current liabilities) of \$6,274,794 (December 31, 2021 - \$466,148).
+With this level of working capital, the Company believes that it can sustain its operations and maintain its minimum obligations for the next year.